It's going to cost four figures

 Again, counting hours is pointless.
 How long the job takes is largely determined by the client’s actions, not by mine.
 That’s a big variable beyond my control.
 The client can (and will!) drag this out, putting me into an impossible situation: I’m suppose to give a quote in order to get the commission, based on information, I can only have after finishing.
 But at that point, it’s too late to change the estimate and simply charging extra after giving a quote is obviously not going to fly.

 Everything that’s on an offer/bill is contestable.
 Haggling costs additional time and can’t end in my favour, no matter what.
 I learned the hard way to not put that option on the table.
+My offers/bills consist of a single line item: the lump sum of the entire project.

 Aren’t we forgetting something?